pyc-team/pytorch_concepts/README.md

 - Make sure all tests pass before submitting the pull request.
 - Submit a pull request to the `main` branch.

----

-# PyC Book

-You can find further reading materials and tutorials in our book [Concept-based Interpretable Deep Learning in Python](https://pyc-team.github.io/pyc-book/).

----

-# Contributors

 Thanks to all contributors! 🧡

 <a href="https://github.com/pyc-team/pytorch_concepts/graphs/contributors">